NCERT Book Solutions Class 8 Our Pasts – III Chapter 9

 a.
 Towards Independence and Partition

-‘Our Pasts-III’ is an important book for Class 8 Social Sciences subject.
+‘Our Pasts-III’ is an important book for Class 8 Social Science subject.
 Apart from this chapter, the full set of NCERT Solutions for Class 8 Social Science is given in the linked article.